There is never enough talk about the women traveller’s way to dress.

 This long black dress opened on the front and worn by the women of the Middle East is a Bedouin heritage.
 Originally it aimed to protect the body from the hard living conditions in the desert.
 Over time, it was linked to the Muslim traditions which invite women and men to be modest.

 Today in Qatar, the abaya is absolutely not imposed on women but the majority of them, attached to their country’s traditions, choose to wear it with a black veil covering their hair.

 Personnaly I have found in this outfit a way to be elegant in both East and West.
-Worn in the style of a long vest, it gives to the look to the most basic of my “western” dresses and allows me to be fancy without offending the habits of the oriental countries.
+Worn as a long vest, it ads an elegant touch to the most basic of my “western” dresses and allows me to be fancy without offending the habits of Eastern countries.

 Now living in Turkey, it happens that Middle-Eastern women tourists sketch a smile when they meet me dressed in this part of their cultural heritage in the streets of Istanbul.